Generic name: linezolid [ lin-AYZ-oh-lid ]

 Linezolid injection is used to treat certain bacterial infections in many different parts of the body, including certain types of skin infections or pneumonia.

 Linezolid belongs to the family of medicines called antibiotics.
 It works by killing bacteria or preventing their growth.
-However, linezolid will not work for colds, flu, or other virus infections.
+However, this medicine will not work for colds, flu, or other virus infections.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of linezolid injection in children.